Kevin White (athletic director)

-Kevin Michael White (born September 25, 1950) is an American college administrator who is the former athletic director at Duke University.
-He held this position from May 30, 2008 until his retirement on September 1, 2021.
+Kevin Michael White (born September 25, 1950) is an American college administrator, and former athletic director at Duke University.
+He held this position from May 30, 2008, until his retirement on September 1, 2021.
 White succeeded Joe Alleva as the Blue Devils' AD when Alleva accepted the same position at Louisiana State University.

 He held similar positions at the University of Notre Dame, Arizona State University, Tulane University, the University of Maine, and Loras College.

 Early life and education

 White was born in Amityville, New York.
 Earning a bachelor's degree in business administration in 1972 from St. Joseph's College in Rensselaer, Indiana, White went on to earn a master's degree in athletics administration from Central Michigan University in 1976.
 He completed his Ph.D. in 1983 at Southern Illinois University with an emphasis in higher education administration.
 He has done postdoctoral work at Harvard University in the Institute for Educational Management.